 The Cheap and Easy DIY LED Light Solution

-The cats at Re-Nest had the great idea to snag some 2nd hand paper lanterns and employ the awesomeness of LED throwies.
+The cats at Re-Nest had the great idea to snag some secondhand paper lanterns and employ the awesomeness of LED throwies.

 What you need:

-- First learn to make throwies (which is incredibly easy and requires no soldering)
+- First, use these instructions to make throwies (which is incredibly easy and requires no soldering).

-- If you don’t have a source for 2nd hand paper lanterns like Re-Nest did, check out PaperLanternStore.com.
-Personally, I like the Round Irregular Ribbed Paper Lanterns…they’re sure to lend an interesting texture to your outdoor living space.
+- If you don’t have a source for secondhand paper lanterns, check out PaperLanternStore.com.
+Personally, I like the Round Irregular Ribbed Paper Lanterns.
+They’re sure to lend an interesting texture to your outdoor living space.

-You know what, these easy DIY lanterns would look awesome with the set of 4 SunJars that you made yourself for under $11 (opposed to spending $39.95 on one of them).
+You know what?
+These easy DIY lanterns would look awesome with the set of 4 SunJars that you can make yourself for under $11 (as opposed to spending $30 for one sunjar).